 I became a devout student of embodiment and intimacy (in the psychological sense), and that is what I taught, and to some degree, still teach.

-I recently saw the movie Her and found it quite provocative.
+I recently re-watched the movie Her –2013’s Oscar for Best Original Screenplay — and found it quite provocative.
 The idea that someone is dating his operating system is as preposterous as it is imminently possible.
-In the background of the film, people walked through train stations by themselves — as many of us do today — talking and gesturing to other beings (live or computerized) through their wireless devices, but not to each other.
+In the background of the film, people walked through train stations in their own worlds — as many of us do today — talking and gesturing through their wireless devices to live and computerized beings, but not to each other.
 It really drove home the point that engagement is no longer body or location dependent.
 And it begged the question, when talking to an operating system, who are you really talking to?